-The Bomboré project is permitted for construction and oxide operations, and the Company has commenced early project works including the build-out of new resettlement villages starting in H1-2019 in preparation for full project construction in 2020.
+The Bomboré Project is permitted for construction and oxide operations, and the Company has commenced early project works including the build-out of new resettlement villages since early 2019 in preparation for full project construction.

 In accordance with the Burkina Faso mining laws, the Government of Burkina Faso has a 10% carried equity interest in Orezone Bomboré SA ("OBSA"), the Company's subsidiary that holds the mining permit for the Bomboré Project.